danielwernerio/tinyo/README.md

 sh curl tinyo.io/get | bash
 ```

-⚠️ Use only in a controlled environment, such as a **virtual machine** or container (currently not supported), to prevent **unintended side effects** on your host system.
+⚠️ Use the current alpha version of TinyO only in a controlled environment, such as a **virtual machine** or container (currently not supported) to prevent **unintended side effects** on your **host system**.
-Running TinyO **requires root** due to the use of namespaces, pivot_root, mounting filesystems, & modifying network interfaces and so on.
+Running TinyO **requires root** due to the use of Linux namespaces, pivot_root, mounting filesystems, modifying network interfaces and so on.
-Ensure you have the necessary permissions and understand the **security implications** before using this alpha version.
+Ensure you have the necessary permissions and understand the **security implications** before using TinyO Alpha.

 ## Usage